 The Duke Open Monograph Award is a part of a collaborative project developed by the Association of Research Libraries (ARL), the Association of American Universities (AAU), and the Association of University Presses (AUP) called Toward an Open Monograph Ecosystem (TOME), which is an effort to make more scholarly monographs openly available on a broad scale.
-Duke is one of fourteen participating colleges and universities, all committed to opening access to scholarly books published by their faculty.
+Duke is one of twenty participating colleges and universities, all committed to opening access to scholarly books published by their faculty.
 Monographs funded under this award will pass through the same rigorous peer-review and professional editing process as any other monograph published by the specified publisher but will be made openly available online as well as through traditional distribution channels.

 - Awards are available to current full-time members of the Duke faculty.
 Tenure-track and tenured faculty, as well as non-tenure-track faculty with long-term appointments, are eligible to apply.

 - Monographs eligible for funding are new monographs, not previously published, that are generally aimed at a scholarly audience using in-depth research methods.
 Monographs can be aimed at a broader readership, but must adhere to academic standards of research and citation.
 This fund does not cover critical editions, edited anthologies, creative works, textbooks, or translations of previously published works.